This was to be an ongoing set of serials, each one focusing on a different career choice for boys and girls. The original idea was developed by writer

 Stirling Silliphant, a former Disney publicist who returned to the studio for this project.
 Only the first serial,

 Airline Pilot, Airline Hostess, was made.
-The second serial was to be about dairy farming, however the series was cancelled when Stirling Silliphant argued with Walt Disney and was fired.
+The second serial was to be about dairy farming, however the series was cancelled when Stirling Silliphant was fired.

 Synopsis

 Alvy Moore, Roving Reporter for the Mickey Mouse Club, has been assigned to select a boy and girl to fly to New York as part of a TWA crew.
 While visiting an unnamed airport, he spots a girl named Pat on a class tour, who pretends to be an airline hostess.
 Later, the girl leads Alvy to a model airplane flying competition, where her friend Duncan is also recruited.
 The three of them go to the TWA training school, where Pat is handed over to Virginia, a TWA Hostess instructor, while Duncan tours a variety of flight operations and maintenance facilities.
 After training in a flight simulator, Duncan is given his TWA uniform, and rejoins Pat for a TWA flight to New York.
 Duncan joins the flight crew in the cockpit, while Pat helps the cabin crew take care of the passengers.
-After several mild incidents, like a lost Air Force training jet and a cranky little boy passenger, the plane arrives in New York, where Pat and Duncan are greeted by Mouseketeers Nancy, Lee, and Karen.
+After several mild incidents, like a lost Air Force training jet, a cranky little boy and fearful older woman passengers, the plane arrives at Idlywild in New York during thick fog, where Pat and Duncan bid farewell to the flight crew.

 Episode Guide